 “Larimer Boy” and “Larimer Girl”

-Painted by artists Jeremy Burns in 2015, this piece depicts a cartoonish boy from one angle, and a cartoonish girl from the other.
+Painted by artist Jeremy Burns in 2015, this piece depicts a cartoonish boy from one angle and a cartoonish girl from the other.
 Viewers can only catch a glimpse of the entire figure from a very specific angle.

 Location: 2732 Larimer St, Denver, CO 80205